mschoettle/docker/README.md

 I run a MariaDB on the RPI directly and created a custom bridge network in docker that is used by the DB and all services.
 Therefore, you see the network `mynet` in the start script and docker-compose.

+## Backups

+I run a backup script (`backup.sh` in the respective service folder) every night which backs up the data to a second external disk using [restic](https://restic.net/).

 ## More Information

 For more information, such as how I set this all up in detail, check out my blog posts: https://mattsch.com/category/raspberry-pi/